TreeHacks/website/README.md

-# website-2019
+# website
-TreeHacks informational website for 2019.
+TreeHacks informational website.

 See the site at https://www.treehacks.com/.